Andrea290799/Assignment-Answers/Assignment_4/README.md

-This script gets the two files given by arguments and makes a reciprocal blast search between them, taking into account the evalue and coverage indicated.
+This script gets the two files given by arguments and makes a reciprocal blast search between them, taking into account the evalue and coverage indicated (optional arguments).

 --------------------------------------------------------------------

 **USAGE**
-ruby ./main file1 file2 coverage evalue
+ruby ./main file1 file2 [coverage evalue]

 --------------------------------------------------------------------